The Clue of the Tapping Heels: Plot summary: 1939 edition

 Nancy and her friends Bess and George stumble across a Persian cat on the road.
 They return the cat to Annie Carter, an elderly woman who keeps twenty-five cats in her house.
 The girls befriend the kindly Miss Carter, but while at her house, they are disrupted by neighbors who are annoyed with the cats.
 It is here that Nancy uncovers her next mystery.
 Fred Bunce, one of the neighbors, had taken care of a boy named Gus Woonton, who was reportedly mentally and physically challenged.
 Miss Carter took a liking to the boy while he was with Fred Bunce and his wife, so she paid for him to live at the Riverside Institution, in hopes of Gus receiving proper care for his ailments.
 Miss Carter receives a telegram that Gus Woonton has died, and Fred Bunce seems quite eager to pay for funeral expenses, which makes Nancy suspicious.

 Once the neighbors leave, Nancy meets a man in front of Miss Carter's home asking for a Lady Violette.
 Nancy informs him that there is no such person at this address, only to be informed that Miss Carter, a former actress, played a character named Lady Violette in one of her past plays.
 Nancy quickly tracks down the man, Horace St. Will, and he and Miss Carter are happily reunited.
 Mr. St. Will tells Nancy that he used to know a Ralph Woonton, which was the name of Gus's father.
-Mr. St. Will gives Nancy and her father some old letters from Ralph Woonton, however he tells them that Ralph Woonton and his wife never had a son.
+Mr. St. Will gives Nancy and her father some old letters from Ralph Woonton; however he tells them that Ralph Woonton and his wife never had a son.
 Nancy believes that Gus Woonton received an inheritance in trust from his parents, which was stolen by Fred Bunce.
 Her suspicions grow stronger when she trails Bunce into a stock market firm, where she sees the considerable amount of money he has lost in faulty stocks.
-But soon after the episode, the Bunces mysteriously leave their apartment.
-Nancy, Bess and George investigate the vacated apartment, where they find two of Miss Carter's Persian kittens, and returns them to her.
+But soon after the episode, the Bunces mysteriously leave their rental home.
+Nancy, Bess and George investigate the vacated dwelling, where they find two of Miss Carter's Persian kittens, and return them to her.